-To summarize the Scandinavian style, we can say that it is a combination of simple lines, neutral colors (white and gray of preference), almost bare walls and floors, and the necessary furniture.
+To summarize the Scandinavian style, we can say that it combines simple lines, neutral colors (white and gray of preference), almost bare walls and floors, and the necessary furniture.

-While the Bohemian style combines patterns, ancient or ethnic decorative elements, colors of the entire chromatic wheel, a maximalist decoration in a few words.
+The bohemian style combines patterns, ancient or ethnic decorative elements, colors of the entire chromatic wheel, and a maximalist decoration in a few words.

 Yes, they are very different decorative styles.
-But what happens if you like the most minimalist spaces, but at the same time you like to add details in color, as well as patterns and textures in some decorative details?
+But what happens if you like the most minimalist spaces, but at the same time, you want to add details in color and patterns and textures in some decorative pieces?
 Then the Scandi boho style is for you!